lanedsmu/PowerShellLnL/exercises/list-oldfiles.md

 - what our "old" threshold is

 We'll use parameters in the script to gather these from the user at each invocation.
-To user parameters, we put a param() section at the beginning of our script:
+To use parameters, we put a param() section at the beginning of our script:

 ```powershell
 param(